EnergyEconomyDecoupling/CL-PFU-JOSS-Paper/paper.md

 The most important design decision for the suite of `R` packages involved data format.
+We authors are among those who developed the Physical Supply-Use Table (PSUT) framework [@Rocco:2016; @Guevara:2017; @Heun:2018; @Aramendia:2022tv], an adaptation of economic Input-Output (IO) analysis [@Miller:2009] to describe energy flows through society.
-We authors are among those who developed the Physical Supply-Use Table (PSUT) framework, a matrix-based approach to describing energy flows ("products" in PSUT terminology) from resource extraction to processing stages
+The Physical Supply-Use Table (PSUT) framework is a matrix-based approach that tracks energy flows ("products" in PSUT terminology) from resource extraction to processing stages
-("industries" in PSUT terminology) and, ultimately, to final demand [@Rocco:2016; @Guevara:2017; @Heun:2018; @Aramendia:2022tv].
+("industries" in PSUT terminology) and, ultimately, to final demand in a way that is compatible with the IEA's world extended energy balances [@International-Energy-Agency:2023aa].
 We chose the PSUT framework as the data format for the new `R` packages, because it succinctly describes an entire ECC for one country and one year